 Your doctor will then send the placental cells to a laboratory to be analyzed for common genetic abnormalities and results usually return around a week after extraction.

 What is the benefit of chorionic villus sampling vs. amnio?

 The main advantage of chorionic villus sampling is that it is performed earlier, between 10 to 13 weeks, allowing for decision making while still in your first trimester.
 By contrast, amniocentesis cannot safely be performed until 15 to 20 weeks.

-Amnio’s main advantage is that in additional to testing for genetic disorders, it also tests for spina bifida, a congenital defect caused by failure of the neural tube to close completely early in pregnancy (between 21 and 28 days after conception).
+Amnio’s main advantage is that in addition to testing for genetic disorders, it also tests for spina bifida, a congenital defect caused by the failure of the neural tube to close completely early in pregnancy (between 21 and 28 days after conception).

 Chorionic Villus Sampling and Amniocentesis Cover More Genetic Disorders than Screens

 A less well known but equally profound benefit of CVS and amnio: they detect a much wider range of genetic disorders than any of the screens.